 Privacy laws around the world require that consumers know and are told what type of information is collected by websites and apps.

-California's CCPA also requires this.
+California's CCPA(CPRA) also requires this.
 It states that companies that handle their users' personal information must inform them of the information being collected.

 - Answer a few questions about your business: